Silk–Miller police murders: Further convictions – Debs

-In May 2007, Debs was convicted of a third murder of an intellectually handicapped teenager named Kristy Mary Harty in Beaconsfield Upper, Victoria, around June 1997.
+In May 2007, Debs was convicted of a third murder of a teenager named Kristy Mary Harty in Beaconsfield Upper, Victoria, around June 1997.
 Debs was sentenced to a third term of life imprisonment without parole.
 Debs was also found guilty of the April 1995 murder of Donna Ann Hicks, a mother of three from New South Wales, on 12 December 2011.
 Debs received another life sentence.

 Blue Ribbon Cup

 Australian rules football clubs Hawthorn and St Kilda have played off for the Blue Ribbon Cup since 1999.
 The cup is dedicated to those who have died while on duty.
 The best player from the match receives the Silk–Miller Medal.
 Both men were passionate supporters of the sport.
 This annual game ensures that the legacy of the two men continues to live on in the lives of Victorians.